Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Atom-Only Master Equation

 where

 The dynamics is governed by the atomic superoperator $\mathcal{L}_{\rm at}$ that depends explicitly on the operators $\hat{\alpha}_n$.
 In general, $\hat{\alpha}_n$ has an integral form that depends on the history of the atomic state $\hat{\mu}$.
 As a consequence, Eq.\ \eqref{Eq:mu} is an integro-differential equation.
-Our goal is to identify regimes in which Eq.\ \eqref{Eq:mu} is local in time and, in particular, it becomes a Lindblad master equation.
-Achieving this requires additional assumptions, motivated by existing experimental parameter regimes, which we discuss next.
+Our goal is to identify regimes in which it is local in time and, in particular, takes the form of a Lindblad master equation.
+Achieving this requires additional assumptions, which we discuss next.
+We will show that these assumptions are motivated by existing experimental parameter regimes, and thus it makes the resulting Lindblad master equation a powerful framework for predicting experimental results and modeling the experimental dynamics.